shanekeran/dawg/TESTING.md

     I decided to also ignore these suggestions as I believe most likely they are needed but due to time constraints I havent got the time to test the site's functionality without them included.

 ## Responsive Testing
+___

 I used [Responsively](https://responsively.app/download/) and the chrome developer tools to test Dawg on a variety of screen sizes and orientations.
 All tests were successful, with the site retaining its function and design across the different device simulations.

+## Browser Testing
+___

+Google Chrome was used throughout the development process.
+I tested Dawg on the latest versions of Microsoft Edge, Firefox and Safari(From iPad device only).
+The site functions well on all the browsers tested.

+On Microsft Edge, the #F37A4D background colour appears if you click and drag the page upwards while at the bottom of the page.
+I demonstrated this within a short loom video [here](https://www.loom.com/share/b55e5a090bbb46f6b5bc102434671386).
+This only occurs on the Edge browser and is something I'll look into in the future.